victor11235/RBM-quantum-state/README.md

 Time-scaling with accuracy: Ignore it please, it has nothing, all the time scaling stuff were done in Analysis_Time_scaling.ipynb, the separate notebook file outside folders.

-***efficient dynamics: !!! most important folder of files, as it contains all the dynamics done in an efficient Monte Carlo manner.
+***efficient dynamics: !!! one of the most important folder of files, as it contains all the dynamics done in an efficient Monte Carlo manner.
 The "eigenstate_data" folder has the output eigenstate data in the form of stored RBM parameters.
 Here are some important files:
 1."correlation function.ipynb" has calculations for correlation function, as well as a FFT spectrum done numerically; 2."correlation_function_analytic_spectrum.ipynb" has correlation function calculations updated with error bars, as well as an analytic spectrum with unit impulse functions to represent Dirac-Delta functions;
 3."expectation_value_test" has the code for generating samples of the initial correlation function at t=0, also generating a histogram based on it, as well as an extrapolation of fluctuation standard deviation;
 4."linear_response.ipynb" has the calculations and figures for the linear response of Sx and Sy, using correlation function of S+ and S-, both exactand approximate RBM solutions.

-*excited states:
+*excited states: This folder contains a failed attempt of making excited state calculation efficient by making local operator module sparse-matrix-compatible.

+***penalty excited state: !!! one of the most important folder of files, as it contains the calculations of excited states using penalty-based method, which is efficient.
+The two "expect_grad_ex.py" and "vmc_ex.py" files are the modified module files that will be imported in order to run penalty-based excited state calculations.
+Folder "2021_summer_data" is the local data folder for storing output files of penalty-excited states.
+Folder "Validation Test" contains time-scaling verifrication of the penalty method.
+Folder "Exploration Test" contains experiments involving changing penalty coefficient, RBM's hidden nodes number (alpha), optimizer (rmsprop v.s. vanilla SGD), and a local data storage folder.